South Downs holiday cottages – set in gorgeous grounds with…

 Smuggling landed tea, tobacco, spirits, coffee, spices,and French fugitives.
 “Genuine Crowlink Gin” was a popular brand.
 The beaches at Crowlink Gap are still called Smugglers Bottom and the church at Friston was used to house the excise men.

-We can provide you with the finest places to stay in East Dean and Friston, including houses with swimming pools, private garden and some of the finest views you can experience.
+We can provide you with the finest places to stay in East Dean and Friston, including houses with swimming pools, private gardens and Little Friston Lodge, with some of the finest views you can experience in East Sussex.